ovh/docs/pages/web/hosting/sql_change_password/guide.en-gb.md

 If you have found the database name listed in the configuration file in this section of the OVHcloud Control Panel, go to [step 3](#step3).

-Otherwise, your website’s database is linked to a [CloudDB](https://www.ovh.co.uk/cloud/cloud-databases/) solution.
+Otherwise, your website’s database is linked to a [Web Cloud Databases](https://www.ovh.co.uk/cloud/cloud-databases/) solution.

 You will need to go back to your website’s configuration file to note the *server name* and *database username*: